 Copyright Claims Board: Initiation of Proceedings and Related Procedures

-- Filing an initial claim,
+- Filing a claim,

-- Service and waiver of service,
+- Service and filing of other documents,

-- Opting out, and
+- Opting out of a proceeding, and

-- Filing a response and any counterclaims.
+- Filing a response or counterclaim.